How to Build a Chatbot that works with your Brand

 6. Write, and rewrite

-Now you have all elements on the table.
-It's time to write and rewrite.
-And it's not only about picking the right words to transmit brand voice tone, it's about the conversational structure and user feelings at every touchpoint.
+Now that you have all the elements on the table, it's time to write and rewrite.
+It's not only about picking the right words to transmit the brand voice tone; it's about the conversational structure and user feelings at every touchpoint.
 Focus on enabling language to make chatbot usability easier.
-In other words, UX Writing time to be coherent and make conversational tree usable.
+In other words, UX Writing time is needed to be coherent and make conversational trees usable.

 Don't be influenced by robotic words!
-You write for people and "you-no-want-be-machine"!
-So write content in a conversational way.
-Think about your WhatsApp or Messaging chats, use emojis and visual content to help users talk and browse at the same time in the same user interface.
+You write for people, and " you don't want to be a machine!"
+So, write content in a conversational way.
+Think about your WhatsApp or Messaging chats.
+Use emojis and visual content to help users talk and browse simultaneously in the same user interface.

 7. Fast prototyping

 Until now, every step happened in an Excel document and app.diagrams.net conversational tree.
 They are excellent work documents but aren't exciting enough to show your clients.
-The best practice to understand a chatbot is to show your customers an actual chatbot.
+The best practice for understanding a chatbot is showing your customers an actual one.
 Put them in the user context and prototype quickly.
 It is essential in bot-building processes.
 There are many free tools for chatbot fast prototyping.
-One we recommend is Bot Society but it is not 100% reliable.
-If you prototype with Bot Society pay attention to character limitation or image use.
+We recommend Bot Society, but it is not 100% reliable.
+If you prototype with Bot Society, consider character limitations or image use.

 8. Choose a reliable platform

 Facebook Messenger is the most popular platform to host a chatbot.
 But it's not the only one.
-You should choose the one that strategically and technically suits better your customer needs: Slack, Whatsapp, Twitter, Telegram… a native chatbot?
-At Opentrends we have invested in Hubtype through our Venture Builder, The Carrot Cake.
-This award-winning chatbot startup is our best ally to build and manage chatbots.
+You should choose the one that strategically and technically suits better your customer needs: Slack, WhatsApp, Twitter, Telegram…, or a native chatbot.
+At Opentrends, we have invested in Hubtype through our Venture Builder, The Carrot Cake.
+This award-winning chatbot startup is our best ally for building and managing chatbots.

-Beyond development, Hubtype allows you to efficiently manage the bot, customize analytics and most importantly: you take control of conversations with users at any time!
-Hubtype team has built an amazing 3-Steps Guide to create a Facebook Messenger Chatbot.
+Beyond development, Hubtype allows you to manage the bot efficiently, customize analytics, and, most importantly, take control of conversations with users anytime!
+The Hubtype team has built an amazing 3-Steps Guide to creating a Facebook Messenger Chatbot.
 Have a peek at their blog posts!

 9. Don't forget VUI

 We do not only write for users.
 We need to get ready to talk to them.
-At Opentrends we built a concept with the Google Assistant app to book meeting rooms.
+At Opentrends, we built a concept with the Google Assistant app to book meeting rooms.
 Read the full case study here.
-Consider chatbot definition as a first step to evolve to a digital voice assistant.
-If you have worked hard with voice & tone definition, adding expressions will be easier.
+Consider defining a chatbot as a first step to evolving into a digital voice assistant.
+If you have worked hard with voice and tone definition, adding expressions will be easier.

 10. Test me if you can